By the Winsted Volunteer Fire Department

 The Winsted Volunteer Fire Department serves the city of Winsted, along with Hollywood, Victor, Winsted, and Woodland townships.

 The fire department continues to utilize state grant funding for training classes.
-Some of those trainings consist of yearly mandatory Occupational Safety and Health Administration (OSHA), blood borne pathogen, confined space and Haz-Mat training, and a driving course.
+Some of those trainings consist of yearly mandatory Occupational Safety and Health Administration (OSHA) classes.
 Other classes include auto extrication, pump operators course, search and rescue, SCBA Air Management and the Firefighter Survivability Prop.

 - Mike Laxen